 Satellites rely upon Travelling Wave Tubes (TWT) to amplify weak signals received from the earth into strong signals before sending the signal back to the earth.
 Because satellite hardware must be reliable for a long time under continuous use in an ultra-high vacuum environment, electrical discharges that could damage the satellite must be prevented.

 This requires electrical insulator assemblies within the electron gun and collectors within the TWT to be very high-purity, and the electrically insulating portion to have a very-high and reliable margin of voltage resistivity as well.
-Morgan’s ceramics and proprietary metallisation processes when combined with Morgan’s high-purity braze alloys provide for reliable hermetically sealed assemblies meeting these critical reliability applications in Space.
+Morgan’s ceramics and proprietary metallisation processes when combined with Morgan’s high-purity braze alloys provide for reliable hermetically sealed assemblies meeting these critical reliability applications in space.

 Night vision systems rely upon imagine intensifier tubes which, among other elements, consist of: